 My Name is Sebastian Schaetz.
 My background is in computer science, I work on software in the data and hardware manufacturing space.
 I'm also experienced in making signal processing and numerical codes fast using multi- and many-core architectures.
 I have fun stories about fixing software bugs in clean-rooms.

-Currently I work at Butterfly Network where we make hand-held Ultrasound devices.
+Previously I worked at Butterfly Network where they make hand-held Ultrasound devices.
 To get an idea about some of my work there check out one of my blog posts on the Engineering blog there: Ultrasound Beamforming on Mobile Devices: from Prototype to Product.

 I have a few projects on GitHub including an awesome-list where I am collecting great hardware test resources and Aura, header-only C++ library for accelerator development that works with Metal, OpenCL and CUDA.